Anya Gallaccio: Early life

-Art practice
+Works

+Gallaccio is known for producing site-specific works that inhale the prescribed climate and space.
+She often collaborates closely with nature when selecting materials, exploring life cycles through the passage of time, memory, and loss.
 Much of her work uses organic materials, with fruit, vegetables and flowers all featuring in her work.
 Sometimes these materials undergo a change during the course of being exhibited.

-In Red on Green (1992), ten thousand rose heads placed on a bed of their stalks gradually withered as the exhibition went on.
-For Intensities and Surfaces (1996) Gallaccio left a thirty two ton block of ice with a salt core in the disused pump station at Wapping and allowed it to melt.
+In Red on Green (1992), her first solo showing at the Institute of Contemporary Arts, ten thousand rose heads placed on a bed of their stalks gradually withered as the exhibition went on.
+For Intensities and Surfaces (1996) Gallaccio left a thirty-two ton block of ice with a salt core in the disused pumping station at Wapping and allowed it to melt.